LeoFeatherstone/clockor2Paper/main.md

 ### Algorithm for local clock search
-- Describe algorithm in pseudocode and include a gif of it working
+- Describe algorithm in pseudocode and include a gif of it working See [here](https://github.com/LeoFeatherstone/clockor2Paper/blob/main/algoEg2Clocks.gif) for an animation of how the clock search algorithm works for a search with two clocks.
+(Note to self - must update gif)

 ### Best fitting reroot
 -We implement functionality to select the best fitting root identically to Tempest.